Sura3-s/Color_Recognition/README.md

 ---

 ## How to Run the Project ?
-1. Make sure the image is saved with the name:
+1. Make sure the image is saved with the name :
 ```
 Color_Image.png
 ```